strongbox/strongbox-docs/docs/user-guide/getting-started.md

 * Set the `JAVA_HOME` variable to point to your Java installation.
 * Set the `PATH` variable to include `$JAVA_HOME/bin`.

+# System requirements

+In order to build Strongbox in reasonably short times you need:
+* At least 16 GB RAM
+* An Intel i7 processor (or equivalent)
+* An SSD

 ## Installation

 <a href="https://github.com/strongbox/strongbox/releases" target="_blank">Download strongbox</a>